dnagir/allowy/README.md

 - it becomes **really hard to track down** why something was (or not) allowed.
 - **DSL enforces** you to use ActiveRecord-like scopes or blocks.
 It gets harder to maintain.
 - The Ability class contains **all the definitions for everything**.
-Hard to test, hard to maintain unless carefully refactor it.
+Hard to test, hard to maintain unless you carefully refactor it.
-- Implicit permission - CanCan tries to be very smart (and is indeed) using aliases such as `:manage` but it makes even harder to maintain.
+- Implicit permission - CanCan tries to be very smart (and is indeed) using aliases such as `:manage` but it makes even harder to understand it.
 - Implicit permission - you can use any symbol to check permissions. `:love_people` will do, even if you never defined it.
 - A little bit **tight to ORM**.
-When using with database such as neo4j, some smalish things don't work.
+When using with database such as neo4j, some small-ish things don't work.
 So I prefer to be explicit.
 - **Testing** an ability for a single class often depends on too many others.
 - **Refacoring** of the abilities feels like rolling your own authorization library.